Key Points

 (See below: Authentication of Material)

 Normally the secret recording will only commence when the operative has gained evidence of or witnessed the behaviour and practices they are seeking to capture.
-There may be certain occasions where recording can begin immediately, but the parameters for this will have been agreed in advance.
+There may be certain occasions where recording can begin immediately, but the parameters for this will need to have been agreed in advance.
 Operatives should usually keep a daily diary noting the details and context of what was filmed and why.

 (See above: Record Keeping, and below: Authentication of Material)

 Operatives whose true identity is discovered and are directly challenged as to whether they are filming should normally respond truthfully, without going into detail or engaging in protracted discussions.
-It is usually advisable to then leave as quickly as possible, remaining calm and non-confrontational, making clear that the programme鈥檚 Editor will deal with the matter.
+It is usually advisable to then leave as quickly as possible, remaining calm and non-confrontational, making clear that the programme's Editor will deal with the matter.

 Investigations may often include evidence from whistleblowers.
 While corroborating their story, it is important to consider any ulterior motives they might have, particularly if they no longer work for the organisation or company concerned and their claims could be discredited by the manner of their dismissal.
-Consideration should also be given to what steps, if any, a whistleblower has given to resolving their concerns within the relevant organisation and whether or not it is appropriate for them to take any such steps before the 成人快手 acts.
+Consideration should also be given to what steps, if any, a whistleblower has given to resolving their concerns within the relevant organisation and whether or not it is appropriate for them to take any such steps before the ³ÉÈË¿ìÊÖ acts.

 Where whistleblowers still work for an organisation under investigation and their identity needs to be protected, care must be taken not to identify them in any notes or other material that could be seen by third parties (particularly if that material could later be called upon as evidence in a court case or complaint).

-(See Guidance: Anonymity)
+(See guidance: Anonymity)

 Whistleblowers should not normally receive any payment or other inducement for their involvement.

-(See Editorial Guidelines Section 7 Privacy 7.3.34)
+(See Editorial Guidelines Section 7 Privacy: 7.4.42)

-(See Guidance: Use of Private Investigators)
+(See guidance: Use of Private Investigators)

 Authentication of Material

-(See Editorial Guidelines Section 3 Accuracy: 3.3.1)
+(See Editorial Guidelines Section 3: Accuracy: 3.4.1)

-(See above: Start-Up Considerations and Editorial Guidelines Section 3 Accuracy: 3.3.15)
+(See above: Start-Up Considerations and Editorial Guidelines Section 3: Accuracy: 3.4.15)

-When filmed evidence is later disputed by those under investigation, records and notes documenting what has been captured on camera, how it was filmed and any relevant surrounding events can be an important tool for validating the filming.
+If filmed evidence is later disputed by those under investigation, records and notes documenting what has been captured on camera, how it was filmed and any relevant surrounding events can be an important tool for validating the filming.
 These notes should normally be made as contemporaneously as operationally possible.
 It is advisable to give early consideration to what notes will be required, who will make them and how they will be made.
 This also applies to recorded audio evidence.

-(See above: Start-Up Considerations and Editorial Guidelines Section 3 Accuracy: 3.3.15)
+(See above: Start-Up Considerations and Editorial Guidelines Section 3 Accuracy: 3.4.15)

 In addition, it is advisable to keep a detailed and contemporaneous diary of all other dealings with the subject of the investigation, outside of those that have been secretly recorded.